Chelsea City Council approves study to consider forming its own school system - Shelby County Reporter

 According to Mayor Tony Picklesimer, the decision is being considered due to Chelsea’s unprecedented growth over the past decade.

-According Picklesimer, Chelsea is one of the fastest growing cities within Alabama.
+According to Picklesimer, Chelsea is one of the fastest growing cities within Alabama.
 From 2010-2019, the city’s population grew by nearly 4,000 residents, an increase of 39 percent.
 It is projected than an additional 650 homes will be built within the city by the end of 2025.

-That growth also extends to Chelsea adjoining sister communities whose families’ children currently attend one of the five Shelby County schools in the Chelsea zone.
+That growth also extends to Chelsea’s adjoining sister communities whose families’ children currently attend one of the five Shelby County schools in the Chelsea zone.

 “As we look ahead at educating a growing student population, we know the needs of our students are increasing.
 They will require and deserve new and improved school facilities, including a new high school and increased learning opportunities and more,” Picklesimer said.
-“As other parts Shelby County also continue to grow, the increasing demands placed upon the county school grow.
+“As other parts of Shelby County also continue to grow, the increasing demands placed upon the county school grow.
 We believe that now is the right time to take the responsible next step in gathering information to explore the possible formation of a Chelsea school system that would be solely focused upon meeting the needs of students living within the communities that our schools currently serve.”

 Upon the possible completion of a new high school, Picklesimer said it has been recommended to him by educators familiar with the system that the three elementary schools be converted into K-4, the current middle school become an intermediate school serving grades 5-6, and the current high school become a junior high serving grades 7-8.
 This decision ultimately will be made by the school board to be appointed by the City Council.